stackabletech/docker-images/hbase/README.md

 # Support for HBase 2.6

+Support for HBase 2.6 in SDP 24.7 is experimental.
-As of SDP 24.7 we do include HBase 2.6 support in an experimental state.
+As of SDP 25.3 this support is non-experimental.

 ## Phoenix